github-cloud/atlas-help/terraform/runs/variables-and-configuration.html.md

 be the empty string (`""`) if the resource is not connected to GitHub or if the resource was created outside of GitHub (like using `terraform push`).

-## Managing Multi-Line Secret Files
+## Managing Secret Multi-Line Files

 Atlas has the ability store multi-line files as variables.
-The recommended way to manage your multi-line secret files (SSL keys, certificates, etc.) is to add them as [Terraform Variables](#terraform-variables) in Atlas.
+The recommended way to manage your secret/sensitive multi-line files (SSL keys, certificates, etc.) is to add them as [Terraform Variables](#terraform-variables) in Atlas.

 Just like secret strings, it is recommended that you never check-in these multi-line secret files to version control.
 Best practice is setting a blank [variable in Terraform](https://www.terraform.io/docs/configuration/variables.html) that resources utilizing the file will reference, `terraform push` to Atlas, navigate to the "Variables" section of your Atlas Environment, paste the contents of that file into the variable and save.